 This is stress caused by damage from agricultural machinery and other tools used in agricultural processes, such as pruning, transplanting, or thinning.
 This also includes stresses provoked by adverse weather conditions like hail, wind, etc.

-MycoUp 360 is another biostimulant.
+MycoUp 360 is another biological inoculant.
 It is suitable for both abiotic and biotic stress.
 This solution enables production to be maximized, even in the presence of pathogens.

 As you can see, at Symborg we were born with innovation in our DNA and we’re available for farmers across the globe to achieve more profitable harvests in a way that is sustainable and safe for the environment.
-We’re waiting for you.
+Will you join us?